 Materials Fee $20 payable to instructor, cash or check

 - -Copper and brass or bronze stock to forge

 - -Materials Fee $20 payable to instructor

--Additional heavy gauge copper, brass, bronze, or sterling wire 4-8 ga (available to purchase in studio store)
+-Additional sterling wire 4-8 gauge (available to purchase in studio store)

 -Basic hand tools including flat and half-round ring file if you have

 -A hammer or two that seem good for forging if you have